Powerlated/pandocs/content/CGB_Registers.md

 This register allows to input and output data through the CGBs built-in Infrared Port.
-When reading data, bit 6 and 7 must be set (and obviously Bit 0 must be cleared - if you don't want to receive your own gameboys IR signal).
+When reading data, bit 6 and 7 must be set (and obviously Bit 0 must be cleared - if you don't want to receive your own Game Boy's IR signal).
 After sending or receiving data you should reset the register to 00h to reduce battery power consumption again.